Toni500github/customfetch/README.md

 # Path to where we'll take all the distros/OSs ascii arts
 # note: it MUST contain an "ascii" subdirectory
-data-dir = "~/customfetch/assets"
+data-dir = "/usr/share/customfetch"

+# The type of ASCII art to apply ("small", "old").
+# Basically will add "_<type>" to the logo filename.
+# It will return the regular linux ascii art if it doesn't exist.
+# Leave empty it for regular.
+ascii-logo-type = ""

+# A char (or string) to use in $<user.title_sep>
+sep-title = "-"

-# A separetor (string) that when ecountered, will automatically
+# A separetor (or string) that when ecountered, will automatically
 # reset color, aka. automatically add ${0} (only in layout)
 # Make it empty for disabling
 sep-reset = ":"

-# Offset between the ascii art and the system infos
+# Offset between the ascii art and the layout
 offset = 5

 # Padding between the start and the ascii art